Quick Start

 2. Extract all class and method information

-4. Reverse trace from Sink points (dangerous functions)
+4. Track back from Sink points (dangerous functions)

-5. Identify call chains that reach Source points (external entry points)
+5. Identify call chains reaching Source points (external entry points)

-6. Filter out functions without parameters (exclude uncontrollable variables)
+6. Filter functions with no parameters (exclude uncontrollable variables)

-7. Extract the source code of all functions on the call chain
+7. Extract source code of all functions on the call chain

 ## Configuration Instructions